modyo/modyo-docs/docs/en/platform/core/api.md

 }
 ```

 And what happens if someone tries to make a _request_ to the API without having a valid token?
-If we try to make a call without authenticating or with an invalid token, the system will answer
-with an `HTTP 401 Unauthorized` error:
+If you try to make a call without authenticating or with an invalid token, the system will answer with an `HTTP 401 Unauthorized` error:

 ``` shell
 GET curl https://modyodev.modyo.me:3000/api/admin/roles -v